paulbalandan/liaison-revision/README.md

 Liaison Revision requires PHP 7.2+ to run.
 It also requires the PHP extensions `ext-intl` and `ext-mbstring` to be installed.
 Additionally, you can have the `ext-dom` extension enabled to use the `XmlLogHandler`.

+Liaison Revision needs to run on versions of CodeIgniter 4 greater than v4.0.4 due to the classes used within the library which are not available on v4.0.4 and below.
+You can also opt to use the develop branch for the latest changes.

 ## Installation

 ### Composer installation